MoeHormuz/Final-Project/README.md

 # Students Data Manager

-This project is a students data management system, through which you can add, delete, edit and display student data.
+This project is a student data management system, through which you can display and control student data.

+## Features

+- Display students data
+- Edit student data
+- Add a new student
+- Delete a student

 ## Tech Stack

 **Client:** Bootstrap, Google-Fonts, Font-Awesome